Skip to content

 1. change: searchTerm (cause: user interaction)

-If we didn't create a memoized function with React's useCallback Hook, a new handleFetchStories function would be created each time the App component re-renders, and would be executed in the useEffect hook to fetch data.
+If we would leave out React's useCallback Hook and only define the new handleFetchStories event handler without it, a new handleFetchStories function would be created each time the App component re-renders, and would be executed in the useEffect hook to fetch data.
 The fetched data is then stored as state in the component.
-Because the state of the component changed, the component re-renders and creates a new handleFetchStories function.
+Then, because the state of the component changed, the component re-renders and creates a new handleFetchStories function.
 The side-effect would be triggered to fetch data, and we'd be stuck in an endless loop:

 Visualization